Recently, a visitor to our website asked a simple question:

 Maybe it should be obvious, but individuals pay a premium for guiding services.
 Many guides charge a flat rate for the first 5 people.
 That means a single person hiring a birding guide at $100 per day pays the full rate on their own.
 A group of five people would spend $20 per person and the guide would still receive his base rate of $100.
 But, he or she would probably do better when it came time to tip.
 That’s why many guides ask for a minimum group.

 But none of these answers help you budget before you arrive.
-Until our guide registry is more robust, it will be very difficult to direct hire a local guide before your trip unless you are headed to pretty well-established tourism destinations.
-Yet we still encourage you to hire local!
+While it can be difficult to direct hire a local guide before your trip without using a go-between like ourselves, we still encourage you to hire local!

 We know from experience that it is possible to hire local guides last minute.
 It may not be ideal but we can help you figure out a budget.
-We keep a list of current guide prices by region.
-We also have started to track standard itineraries for the guides in our registry and have a good idea of what some of the more popular trips should cost.
+We keep a list of current guides by region for our clients.
+We also have started to track standard itineraries for the guides and have a good idea of what some of the more popular trips should cost.

 If you are still curious, send us a note with the answers to the above questions.
 Then we can send you some suggestions of what you should expect to pay in each location you visit.
 We will send you an honest appraisal of what your tourist dollars can afford while you travel the backroads of Ecuador!